sinProject-Inc/talk/docs/60-team-sinproject/10-our-team-policy.md

 - We are committed to honoring project deadlines.
 - We strive to deliver work of the highest quality.
+- To improve quality, we will write the necessary test codes.
+- To improve quality, manual merging is principally conducted by two or more people.
+- To reduce work hours, we will verify before implementing proposed contents.

 ## Innovative Suggestions